jordanisaacs/snowytrees.dev/site/content/blog/controlled-lock-violation-snapshot-isolation.md

 also decrement the next node in the version's list `CommitDepCounter`.
 If it was an abort, it additionally will set the `AbortNow` flag on all the transactions.

+In the following scenario, `Txn A` has not performed any lock violations so `CommitDepCounter = 0`. `Txn B` violated the lock and read the V2 from `Txn B`, so it added itself to the `ReadCommitDepSet` and incremented its own `CommitDepCounter`.

+{{ load_data(path="static/images/clv_mvcc_read.svg") }}

-### High Watermark Implementation
+#### High Watermark Implementation

 The controlled lock violation paper proposes high watermarks as a simple implementation for commit dependencies on single node databases.
 It uses the high watermark of the log.
 Transactions allow lock violations after determining their commit LSN.
 Transactions check commit LSNs of its lock violations, and store the max commit LSN of its dependencies.
-When the log's high watermark is greater than the that max depedency commit LSN, its dependencies are durable and the commit can proceed.
+When the log's high watermark is greater than the that max dependency commit LSN, its dependencies are durable and the commit can proceed.

 This simple implementation does not support efficient two-phase commits.
 As detailed earlier, lock violations should be allowed during the prepare phase, which is before the commit LSN is known.
+Using the high watermark would only allow violations during the commit phase.

 Additionally, it is not efficient if the log supports out of order commits.
 Imagine the following scenario.
 Txn B violated one of Txn A's